-There are specialist resources available for English to help you with research and assignments.
+There are specialist resources available for English and Creative Writing to help you with research and assignments.
 These range from subscription databases, open access research, freely available web resources and digital archives (where out of copyright texts, including classic novels, can be found).

 MLA International Bibliography – bibliographic records pertaining to literature, language, linguistics and folklore.
 It covers 1963 to date and draws on over 4400 journals, plus relevant books, monographs, working papers, proceedings, bibliographies and other works.
 Produced by the Modern Language Association (MLA), the electronic version of the bibliography contains over 1.8 million citations from more than 4,400 journals & series, and 1,000 book publishers.

 Newsstream – Global Newsstream from Proquest contains online full-text access to over 600 UK regional, national and broadsheet newspapers as well as international press such as The Financial Times, The Wall Street Journal, The New York Times, The Washington Post, The Bangkok Post, South China Morning Post, Asian Wall Street Journal, and the Jerusalem Post.
 Coverage goes back as far as January 1982 to the present day for some titles, although this varies by publication.